 Creating the End User Policy

-Now that you have the Teams Rooms policy created, you need to assign it to a Teams Rooms Resource account.
+Now that you have the meeting policy created, you need to assign it to either a Teams Rooms Resource account (If using Teams Rooms) or directly to end users (if using BYOD).
+Or do both if you have a mix of Teams Rooms and BYOD rooms.
 The perceived easiest way for a new administrator to do this is via Microsoft Teams admin center (TAC).
 This way you can click away with no mucking about with PowerShell.

 To access TAC, open a web browser and enter admin.teams.microsoft.com into the address bar.
 If necessary, sign into your Microsoft 365 tenant.